sav-che/TL-2/Authors/Swartz, Olof (Peter) {std. Sw.}.md

-> [!cite] BHL link: this entry starts at [page 116](https://www.biodiversitylibrary.org/item/103683#page/126/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 116](https://www.biodiversitylibrary.org/page/33212158) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Swartz, Olof \[Peter\] (1760-1818), Swedish botanist; Dr. med.
 Uppsala 1785; curator and professor at the "Bergianska trädgårdsskolan 1791; curator of the natural history cabinet of the Swedish Academy of Sciences 1806; permanent secretary of the Swedish Academy of Sciences 1811-1818; professor of botany at the "Chirurgiska skolan" (now Karol.
 Inst.)
 Stockholm 1813; travelled in Sweden 1779-1783, 1800, 1807; visited Boston 1783, travelled in the West Indies and N.E.
 South America 1784-1786; worked in London 1786-1787; F.M.L.S.
-1791; in charge of the Hortus botanicus bergianus 1791-1818. (*Sw.*).
+1791; in charge of the Hortus botanicus bergianus 1791-1818.
+**Abbreviated name**: *Sw.*

 #### Herbarium and types